amfrear/MedicalJourneyLog/docs/index.md

 ### Child Management

 - Add new child profiles with name and date of birth.
-- Edit existing child information.
+- Edit existing child information when details change.
-- Delete children, with guard logic that prevents deletion if they still have symptom records.
+- Delete children **only** after all related symptoms have been intentionally removed (guarded delete behavior).

 ### Symptom Tracking

-- Log new symptom entries for a selected child.
+- Log new symptom entries for a selected child, including description and date.
-- Edit existing symptoms to correct or clarify information.
+- Edit existing symptom entries to correct or clarify information.
-- Delete symptoms when no longer needed.
+- Delete symptoms that are no longer needed.
-- View a full, date-ordered symptom history on the child details page.
+- View a child’s full, date-ordered symptom history on the Child Details page.

 ### Data Integrity and Safety

-- Guarded delete behavior so a child cannot be deleted while symptoms exist.
+- Guarded delete logic prevents a child from being deleted while symptom records still exist.
-- Required field validation on all forms.
+- Required field validation on all forms helps keep the data clean and consistent.
-- Relational database structure ensures consistent, connected data.
+- A relational MySQL schema ensures each symptom is always tied to exactly one child.

 ---